microsoft/MicrosoftDisplayCaptureTools/README.md

 ### Starting a Test

 This entire code project is meant to be executed as a series of tests using a display device and a display capture device in tandem to verify that the expected display output is received.
+With the solution built, there are a few steps for running our default test pass:

+1. Attach a capture

 ## Contributing